nesi/support-docs/docs/General/Announcements/Māui_upgrade_is_complete.md

-If you encounter any issues, have any questions about the upgrade, need help with getting your software working on the upgraded system, or have a suggestion for our documentation, please contact us via email at [<span class="wysiwyg-underline">support@nesi.org.nz</span>](mailto:support@nesi.org.nz).
+If you encounter any issues, have any questions about the upgrade, need help with getting your software working on the upgraded system, or have a suggestion for our documentation, please contact us via email at [support@nesi.org.nz](mailto:support@nesi.org.nz).
 We are committed to providing you with the best computing resources possible and will do our best to assist you.

 ## Why